Hollywood tends to lack subtlety

 - Averted by George R. R. Martin, who blogs extensively about his favorite football teams (the Jets and the Giants).

 - Geddy Lee, lead singer of Rush, one of the favorite bands of nerds, is a big baseball fan.
+He's also an avid collector of rare and signed baseballs, including a collection of over 200 Negro League balls that he donated to the Negro League Museum.

 - Japan as a whole is surprisingly into baseball, making it a nation-wide example of this trope meets Asian and Nerdy.